aayla-secura/tes-0MQ/README.md

 where "single peak" means the **BAD** flag is not set.

-Pattern counts are synchronized in that they start counting at the same tick and over the same number of ticks.
-New subscriptions will start receiving counts at the next batch of `n = <no. of ticks>` (potentially waiting for `2*n - 1` tick periods).
+By default pattern counts are synchronized in that they start counting at the same tick and over the same globally configurable number of ticks, `gt`.
+New subscriptions will start receiving counts at the next batch of `gt` (potentially waiting for `2*gt - 1` tick periods).

+The global tick number can be configured by a REQ port, see below.

+A subscription may request its own private tick counter, `lt`, in which case counting begins immediately and counts are published every `lt` ticks.

+A valid subscription is a string of coma separated tokens, as follows:

+   * 0:    No photons (either no events or noise)
+   * -:    Noise
+   * 1-16: Exactly that many photons were measured
+   * N:    Any non-zero number of photons
+   * X:    Any (including a missing measurement)

+X can be omitted, i.e. consequtive separators assume X, as do missing tokens at the end (fewer tokens than the number of channels was given).
+A missing separator or a total number of separators >= no. of channels is an invalid pattern and will be discarded.

+The token list may optionally be followed by a `:<no. of ticks>` in which case the pattern will use its own private tick counter.
+Counting will begin at the next tick and be published every `lt = <no. of ticks>` ticks.
+The tick number cannot be negative (such pattern is invalid).

+   * If the tick number is 0 or is missing (but there is a colon) it defaults to the global tick number, `gt`, and will change if that changes.
+Counting for the pattern however will start immediately and be published every `gt` ticks.

+   * If no tick number is given (no colon) the pattern will be synchronised with other patterns (that use the global tick counter).
+It will start counting at the next block of `gt` ticks and be published every `gt` ticks.

+If a pattern is invalid or the maximum number of subscription patterns has been reached, the task sends out a two-frame message of the form `<pattern>|<NULL>`, where `<pattern>` is echoing back the subscription and `<NULL>` is an empty frame.

-### Tick number configuration
+### Global tick number configuration

 Valid requests and replies have a picture of "4".